square/shuttle/README.md

 11. Verify that all specs pass with `rspec spec`

 These steps can be run with `foreman start` if foreman is installed.
-  12. To run the server, use `rails server`
-  13. To run the job queue: `bundle exec sidekiq -C config/sidekiq.yml` to run the Sidekiq development server.

-14. Visit [http://localhost:3000](http://localhost:3000) and log in with the
+12. Visit [http://localhost:3000](http://localhost:3000) and log in with the
    credentials:

    username: **admin@example.com**<br>
    password: **password123**

-15. Make sure that you initialize ElasticSearch with indexes:
+13. Make sure that you initialize ElasticSearch with indexes:

   bundle exec rake elasticsearch:import:model FORCE=y

+To run the server, use `rails server`.
+To run the job queue:
+`bundle exec sidekiq -C config/sidekiq.yml`.

 ### Starting the server (Docker)